Jung Jo-gook: FC Seoul

-AJ Auxerre
+Auxerre

-After spearheading FC Seoul's run to the K League title, Jung agreed terms with French Ligue 1 outfit AJ Auxerre.
+After spearheading FC Seoul's run to the K League title, Jung agreed terms with French Ligue 1 outfit Auxerre.

 By accepting Auxerre's contract offer, he became the third Korean at the time to ply his trade in Ligue 1.
 On 3 January 2010, Jung signed a two-and-a-half-year deal.
-He made his AJ Auxerre debut against ES Wasquehal on 8 January 2011, coming on as substitute for the 62nd minutes in the 1–2 away defeat in the French Cup.
-On 29 January 2011, Jung made his Ligue 1 debut for AJ Auxerre, coming on as a substitute in the 85th minute in the 2–0 defeat by SM Caen.
+He made his Auxerre debut on 8 January 2011, coming on as a 62nd-minute substitute in a 2–1 Coupe de France defeat against Wasquehal.
+On 29 January 2011, he made his Ligue 1 debut, coming on as a 85th-minute substitute in a 2–0 defeat to Caen.
+In the 2010–11 Ligue 1, he mostly played as a substitute for Auxerre, scoring two goals during 15 appearances including one start.